ome/omero-documentation/omero/sysadmins/limitations.rst

 This issue can be avoided by pre-generating pyramidal OME-TIFF images as described above.

-Requests sent from clients to OMERO.server  when displaying large images with floating-point pixel data type which have no pre-generated pyramids can cause limitation or even a complete loss of service, necessitating a server restart.
+Requests sent from the clients to the OMERO.server  when displaying large images with floating-point pixel data type which have no pre-generated pyramids can cause limitation or even a complete loss of service, necessitating a server restart.
 These requests are generated any time when for example a user in OMERO.web